 The annual report should provide information to illustrate the expertise of the members of the board of directors, and information on their record of attendance at board meetings.
 In addition, the annual report should identify which members are considered to be independent.

 Members of the board of directors should be encouraged to own shares in the company.

-All of the shareholder-elected members of the board are independent from executive management and material business contacts.
-Three of the shareholder-elected members of the board are independent from the main shareholders of the company.
-The board of directors elects the chair and the deputy chair.
-All the members of the Board are generally encouraged to own shares in the company.
+All of the shareholder-elected members of the Board are independent from executive management and material business contacts.
+Three of the shareholder-elected members of the Board are independent from the main shareholders of the Company.
+The Board elects the chair and the deputy chair.
+All the members of the Board are generally encouraged to own shares in the Company.

-Hans Kristian Mong and Frode Teigen represent the largest shareholder of the company, Egersund Group AS.
-Anthony James represents Wheatsheaf Investments Ltd, the second largest shareholder of the company.
-The other members of the board of directors are independent of shareholders and other stakeholders.
+Hans Kristian Mong represents the largest shareholder of the Company, Egersund Group AS.
+Anthony James represents Wheatsheaf Investments Ltd, the second largest shareholder of the Company.
+The other members of the Board are independent of shareholders and other stakeholders.
 Further details of the individual directors can be found in the annual Report.

-Deviation from the Recommendation: None other than as stated above regarding the board of director's competence to elect the chairman of the board.
+Deviation from the Recommendation: None other than as stated above regarding the Board's competence to elect the chairman of the Board.

 9. The work of the Board of Directors

 The board of directors should issue instructions for its own work as well as for the executive management with particular emphasis on clear internal allocation of responsibilities and duties.

 The board of directors should ensure that members of the board of directors and executive personnel make the company aware of any material interests that they may have in items to be considered by the board of directors.

 In order to ensure a more independent consideration of matters of a material character in which the chairman of the board is, or has been, personally involved, the board's consideration of such matters should be chaired by some other member of the board.